After Closing, Is the Seller Responsible for Any Repairs In Garland

 The Truth About Seller Liability For Repairs After Closing In Texas

 Texas homebuyers must understand sellers’ post-closing repair obligations.
-Sellers are required to disclose property issues, but they may not be responsible for all repairs after the sale.
+Sellers must disclose property issues but may not be responsible for all repairs after the sale.

 No law in Texas mandates seller liability for post-closing repairs.
 It usually depends on the purchase agreement.

 Buyers should read and negotiate repair provisions before signing.
-Buyers can protect themselves by inspecting the property thoroughly and including contingencies in the contract for repairs or compensation if needed.
+Buyers can protect themselves by inspecting the property thoroughly and including contingencies in the contract for repairs or compensation.

 Understanding Texas sellers’ post-closing repair obligations can help buyers make informed decisions and avoid seller disputes.